Civilization (video game): Reception

+In 1996, Computer Gaming World listed it as the best game of all time.
 In 2000, GameSpot rated Civilization as the tenth most influential video game of all time.
 It was also ranked at fourth place on IGN's 2000 list of the top PC games of all time.
 In 2004, readers of Retro Gamer voted it as the 29th top retro game.
 In 2007, it was named one of the 16 most influential games in history at a German technology and games trade show Telespiele.
 In Poland, it was included in the retrospective lists of the best Amiga games by Wirtualna Polska (ranked ninth) and CHIP (ranked fifth).
 In 2012, Time named it one of the 100 greatest video games of all time.
 In 1994, PC Gamer US named Civilization the second best computer game ever.
 The editors wrote, "The depth of strategies possible is impressive, and the look and feel of the game will keep you playing and exploring for months.
 Truly a remarkable title."
 That same year, PC Gamer UK named its Windows release the sixth best computer game of all time, calling it Sid Meier's "crowning glory".

 On March 12, 2007, The New York Times reported on a list of the ten most important video games of all time, the so-called game canon, including Civilization.

 By the release of Civilization II in 1996, Civilization had sold over 850,000 copies.
 By 2001, sales had reached 1 million copies.
 Shelley stated in a 2016 interview that Civilization had sold 1.5 million copies.

 In 2022, The Strong National Museum of Play inducted Sid Meier’s Civilization to its World Video Game Hall of Fame.